"Ink cartridges are expensive and have that annoying habit of drying up and being unusable if you don't print frequently enough."

 You don't need any computer to use the Polaroid Zip, with it connecting effortlessly to your mobile device or tablet.
 It will connect whether using iOS or Android, and both operating systems are compatible with the Polaroid App, which can be used to beautify and edit your snaps.

-This sleek photo printer is so compact; it is barely noticeable when you travel with it.
+This sleek portable photo printer is so compact; it is barely noticeable when you travel with it.
 Overall, it would seem no different from carrying an extra smartphone around.
+You can also explore the polaroid mint pocket printer too.

 On one charge, you'll be able to print 25 photos.
 You'll be able to charge with a micro-USB.